Ahbryant/RedvsBlue-Project/README.md

 Red Team Instructions:

- -Discover the IP address of the Linux web server -Locate the hidden directory on the web server
+ 1. Discover the IP address of the Linux web server
+ 2. Locate the hidden directory on the web server
- -Brute force the password for the hidden directory using Hydra -Break the hashed password with the Crack Station website or John the Ripper -Connect to the server via WebDAV
+ 3. Brute force the password for the hidden directory using Hydra
+ 4. Break the hashed password with the Crack Station website or John the Ripper
+ 5. Connect to the server via WebDAV
- -Upload a PHP reverse shell payload
+ 6. Upload a PHP reverse shell payload
- -Execute payload to open up a meterpreter session -Find and capture the flag
+ 7. Execute payload to open up a meterpreter session
+ 8. Find and capture the flag